TheTechnobear/MEC/docs/DEVNOTES.md

 the callbacks are processed syncronoushly to the process() call, which is expected to be in the audio thread (i.e no blocking etc)

+## MEC Kontrol
+still in development , see mec-kontrol/devnotes.md